 - 52 home runs in 2001

 - 47 home runs in 2003

-He’s the only Rangers player with more than 50 dingers in year, so it appears he has a stronghold on the organization’s single-season home run record.
+He’s the only Rangers player with more than 50 dingers in a year, so it appears he has a stronghold on the organization’s single-season home run record.
+The same can be said for the single-season shortstop HR record.
 And of course, consistently elite production such as this helped him hit the fourth-most home runs all time.
 He led the league in homers during each of these three campaigns, went to the All-Star Game three times, took home three Silver Sluggers, and snagged two Gold Glove awards in the process.

 Rodriguez finished in the top six of AL MVP voting in all three years and progressively got higher with each year.
 Interestingly enough, he won the award in 2003, which was his “worst” performance from the standpoint of homers (47), RBI (118), and triple-slash (.298/.396/.600).
 A-Rod did hit a second gear following the All-Star Game, as he slashed .318/.427/.679 with 25 homers and 58 RBI down the stretch.